 From applying for a loan to getting the keys to your new home at the closing, the steps to buying a home can run smoothly if you prepare and have an understanding about the process before actually jumping.

 Here is a step by step look at the things to do when you buy a house and get a mortgage.Check your home buying eligibility.
 Start here (Dec 2nd, 2023)

 Before looking for a house or deciding what color to paint your kitchen, you need to find someone who will look out for you and explain everything that will be happening.

-“You need to feel comfortable who you are working with, and find someone you trust,” says Stephanie Graves, broker/owner of SMS Mortgage, Irvine, Calif.
+“You need to feel comfortable with who you are working with, and find someone you trust,” says Stephanie Graves, broker/owner of SMS Mortgage, Irvine, California.
 “Find someone through a referral.
 But speak to more than one lender or broker.
 You will be able to tell who knows what they are doing.”

 Meet with the lender or broker